ripaclub/zf2-hanger-snippet/README.md

     ),

     'hanger-snippet' => array(
-        'ga' => array(
+        'google-analytics' => array(
-        	'config_key' => 'google-analytics', //the config node in the global config, if any 'template'   => 'google-analytics.phtml',
+        	'config_key' => 'google-analytics', //the config node in the global config 'values' => array(
-            'values' => array(
                 //other values for the template
             ),